Generic selectors

 Conclusion

-Manual handling injuries are avoidable, but only if the right techniques and awareness are in place.
+Manual handling injuries can be prevented, but only when the proper techniques and awareness are in place.
 For workers, it’s about taking care of your body and being able to perform your job without unnecessary risk.
 For employers and supervisors, it’s about leadership, responsibility, and fostering a safe environment for all.

 Whether you’re just starting out or working toward a supervisory role, your understanding of manual handling could make a real difference, not only to your safety but to your long-term employability and career satisfaction.